 Chinese drone maker EHang, which first unveiled a passenger-carrying drone back in 2016, signed a strategic cooperation agreement with the municipal government of Guangzhou, the capital of South China’s Guangdong province, according to a statement on the company’s website.

 Flying taxis might become a reality soon after all.
-The two parties said they will cooperate to eventually allow autonomous aerial vehicles, also known as drones, to carry passengers and cargo in 11 districts in the city.
+The two parties said they will cooperate to eventually allow autonomous aerial vehicles, to carry passengers and cargo in 11 districts in the city.
 They will travel along fixed routes, first on a trial basis.
 EHang will also establish a dispatch center for the drones.